gabysbrain/decision_making-vdmu2015/proposal.md

 * we introduce problem solving heuristics
 * map these to previous design study work on uncertainty/parameter space exploration
-* potential design guidelines allowing visualization designers to design better (more easily adopted) visualization tools faster (fewer iterations)
+* discussion for implications for design allowing visualization designers to design better (more easily adopted) visualization tools faster (fewer iterations)

 {>> another benefit is that these methods have methodologies for identifying them and studying them <<}